amarillion/helixgraph/docs/graphs.md

 Most algorithms can work with a graph that is specified using only two declarations: 1. a *getAdjacent* function, and 2. one or more *source nodes*.

 *getAdjacent* should be a function that, given a node, returns an iterable of [ edge, node ] pairs that represent neighboring edges and their nodes.
+Read on for an example that will make this more clear.

 ## Representing nodes